-- 5.1 Inmarsat-C and mini-C MESs with the EGC function are small, lightweight terminals, with small omni-directional antennas, for providing data and message-type services.
-EGC receive capability is provided by Class 2 or 3 Inmarsat-C MESs.
-Interfaces via RS232 ports are provided for a dedicated messaging unit, personal computer or any other data terminal equipment for message generation and display. - 5.2 Class 0 standalone EGC receivers provide the capability to receive SafetyNET and FleetNET messages only; there is no transmit or receive capability for sending and receiving messages. - 5.3 The technical requirements of all classes of equipment are detailed in Annex 5.
+5.1 Inmarsat-CInmarsat C and Mini-Cmini-C MESs with the EGC function are small, lightweight terminals, with small omni-directional antennas, for providing data and message-type services.
+EGC receive capability is provided by Class 2 or 3 Inmarsat-CInmarsat C MESs.
+Interfaces via RS232 ports are provided for a dedicated messaging unit, personal computer or any other data terminal equipment for message generation and display.

+5.2 Class 0 standalone EGC receivers provide the capability to receive SafetyNET and FleetNET messages only; there is no transmit or receive capability for sending and receiving messages.

+$5.3\,$ The technical requirements of all classes of equipment are detailed in annex 5.

-Operational guidance
+Annex 4 Operational guidance

-- This annex contains operational guidance for the benefit of registered MSI providers who are responsible for preparing messages for broadcast via the International SafetyNET Service.
-Use of the codes given in this annex is mandatory for all messages in the system. - 2 Types of messages and message formats are detailed in the sub-parts of this Annex.
+1 This annex contains operational guidance for the benefit of registered MSI providers who are responsible for preparing messages for broadcast via the International SafetyNET Service.

+Use of the codes given in this annex is mandatory for all messages in the system.

+2 Types of messages and message formats are detailed in the subparts of this annex.

-PART A - Navigational warning service
+Part A - Navigational warning service

-PART B - Meteorological service
+Part B - Meteorological service

-PART C - Search and rescue (SAR) services and SAR coordination traffic PART D - Piracy countermeasures broadcast messages
+Part C Search and rescue (SAR) services and SAR_coordination_coordination_traffic

+Part D - Piracy countermeasures broadcast messages